brianlee1597/acorns_dev/README.md

 For backend work, there is currently app.js on root folder.
 If you want to see what the production build looks like, run `npm start` on root directory and see app.js serve the index.html inside the build folder.

+the production environment will be at http://localhost:8080

+Do not change .ebextensions or Procfile